PraderioM/opal-bulk-marking/README.md

 **NOTE**: In the case of attempting to upload muliple files associated to the same student opal-bulk-marking will detect the error and halt the uploadprocess.

+**NOTE**: In the case of the student id being "0000000" (i.e. no student id appears on opal) then the submission will be matched using the student's name.
+This might cause issues if the student name has letters not belonging to the english alphabet.

 <a id="subsec_statistics"></a>
 ### Bulk statistics